Direct answer

 AI workload, new customer, migration, launch, data project, security requirement, or funding round.

 If the startup already burned through credits, read the used-all-credits guide.
 If the question is whether a cloud partner or reseller route exists, read cloud credits through resellers.
+If AWS is the current provider, start with AWS cloud credits for startups.

 Recent field notes